 What makes LeBron James one of the greatest Basketball players ever?

 It’s been said before by many analysts over time what matters most about LeBron isn’t how high you fly, but how often you choose to rise; which makes him a true champion with tremendous work ethic and motivation skills like no other athlete has shown off yet.
 That’s why he’s been able to stay at the top of his game for so long.

-James has always had a high basketball IQ which allows him to process what’s happening on court in an instant and make quick decisions that lead to easy baskets or free throws; such as when he put up 30 points, 18 rebounds and eight assists versus the Boston Celtics with Kyrie Irving out injured.
+James has always had a high basketball IQ which allows him to process what’s happening on the court in an instant and make quick decisions that lead to easy baskets or free throws; such as when he put up 30 points, 18 rebounds, and eight assists versus the Boston Celtics with Kyrie Irving out injured.